Maine Garden Ideas

 USDA Plant Hardiness Zone Map

-What kind of soil do you have?
+What kind of soil does the area have?

 Soil for gardens should be rich and dark and teeming with life - yes those wiggly earthworms really are your friend.
 If your soil is sandy or rocky - or heaven forbid, solid clay - you have a lot of work to do to get it ready for planting.
 You can check your soil to determine its basic composition with a Mason jar and water.
 For directions see What Type of Soil Do You Have?
 Depending on the results, you may need to add soil amendments to improve the soil.
 You can find information about amending soil on my Soil page.